 You can completely close an app using the App Switcher.

-As you swipe left or right in the App Switcher, close an app by swiping up from the app switcher display.
+As you swipe left or right to move between previous apps, close or kill an app by swiping up from the app switcher display.

 Smart Tip: Kill an App

 Sometimes apps misbehaving.
 They get hung up and unresponsive.
 A misbehaving app can be forced to quit with the following actions: